Barbecue Chicken Thighs

 The enhanced version has water, salt and other additives.

-There's problems with this.
+There are problems with this.

 - A lot of the additives have names you can't pronounce and are not something you want to eat!